stephaneey/azure-and-k8s-architecture/availability-samples/cosmos/readme.md

 Note: I delivered a 25-minute live demo of the above setup during a Microsoft API Management event (https://www.youtube.com/watch?v=dbwvhGVV3mU starting at minute 53 of the recording).
 Microsoft slightly fast-forwarded the video, so the pace is a bit quicker, but it remains possible to follow if you stay focused 😊.

 With the recent events affecting Azure Front Door, an even more robust approach consists of adding Traffic Manager to the mix.
 Microsoft documented this here https://learn.microsoft.com/en-us/azure/architecture/guide/networking/global-web-applications/mission-critical-global-http-ingress.
-Here is MS diagram extracted from the online doc:
+Here is the MS diagram extracted from the online doc:

 ![alt text](mission-critical.png)